 Compiled by the Road Trip Alberta team

-Edmonton has emerged as a foodie destination in recent years, offering plenty of diverse options to satisfy the most discerning palate.
-And so narrowing this list of best Edmonton restaurants to 20 was no small feat!
+Edmonton has recently emerged as a foodie destination, offering plenty of diverse options to satisfy the most discerning palate.
+And narrowing this list of best Edmonton restaurants to 20 was no small feat!
 But with the help of culinary-minded local friends, top online reviews, and our own taste-testing, the following are those that we believe are the best to tantalize your taste buds.

 The Best Edmonton Restaurants

 “Eat off the beaten path,” says RGE RD, and eat, we will!
 RGE RD is one of the most inventive Edmonton restaurants and one of our absolute favourites.
 With a vow to utilize as many local Canadian flavours as possible, the restaurant features ingredients from coast-to-coast, through the fields and mountains to the oceans and forests.
 Expect the ordinary to become extraordinary here; what you may think is a simple dish is actually a culinary journey using seasonal ingredients in whole new ways.

 Try the sunchoke and mushroom salad, the seared sablefish, or, if you’re feeling adventurous, the “questionable bits”… an approach to whole animal cooking in order to reduce unnecessary waste.
 With an extensive menu that features farm-to-table experiences, a focus on wood fire cooking and whole animal butchery, and a cozy yet modern atmosphere, it’s easy to see why we love RGE RD so much.